 The final position and mass of any detached elements, with a mass greater than 2,0 kg, of the item under test shall be recorded in the test report with their weight and position.
-The position shall be given as a distance from the support structure's theoretical alignment point (0) and the direction related to the direction of impact.

-8.3.4 Other aspects of test item behaviour

-Other aspects of test item behaviour should be reported such as speed and mass.
-An example for determining the speed and mass of the falling support is given in Annex I.

-8.4 Vehicle behaviour

-The behaviour and trajectory of the vehicle shall be reported.
+The position shall be given as test shall be recorded in the test report with their weight and position.
+The position shall be given as a distance from the support structure's theoretical alignment point (O) and the direction related to the direction of impact.
+8.3.4 Other aspects of test item behaviour Other aspects of test item behaviour should be reported such as speed and mass.
+An example for determining the speed and mass of the falling support is given in Artick 7.
+8.4 Vehicle behaviour The behaviour and trajectory of the vehicle shall be reported.
+The actic aneced of the test uchicle shall be reported.

-The exit speed of the test vehicle shall be measured perpendicular to the extended approach path at a point 12 m beyond the impact point.
+The exit speed of the test vehicle shift Omeasured perpendicular to the extended approach path at a point 12 m beyond the impact point.
 For a vehicle yawing, pitching or rolling, the exit speed is the speed determined by the movement of the centre of gravity of the vehicle.
 The measurement accuracy of the test vehicle's exit speed shall be within ± 5 % of the target impact speed.

 The profile of the shape of the original roof line of the test vehicle shall be made along the centre line of the vehicle prior to the impact test, using a straightedge with the lower edge shaped to the roof profile.
 The position of the top of the straightedge shall be recorded as a vertical distance above a fixed datum point on the lower edge of the side windows.
 After the impact, the roof profile shall be applied again in the same position relative to the datum, and the vertical deformation measured.
-The maximum vertical roof deformation shall be measured with an accuracy of ± 10 mm.
+The maximum vertical roof deformation shall be measured with an accuracy of ±10 mm.